Zerodya/disishot/README.md

 chmod +x disishot.sh
 ```

-**2.** Run the script with the `--config` parameter to create a configuration file, then follow the instructions:
+**2.** Run the script with the `-c` parameter to create a configuration file, then follow the instructions:
 ```
 ./disishot.sh --config
 ```